google/WebFundamentals/src/content/en/updates/posts/2016/02/devtools-digest-devtools-go-dark.markdown

 ## Directly edit @keyframe rules in Styles pane

-When we introduced the animation inspector and easing editor to DevTools, it was limited to transitions because we never showed @keyframe-based CSS animations in the Style pane.
+When we introduced the animation inspector and easing editor to DevTools, it was limited to transitions because we never showed `@keyframe`-based CSS animations in the Style pane.
 I’m pleased to say that that’s now a thing of the past, so go wild!
 Check out our [video tweet](https://twitter.com/ChromeDevTools/status/694966453376675840) for a preview.

 ## Custom CSS Properties support